-You have $100,000 of funding per round and have to choose which projects to build and staff to hire to rebuild your reserve and keep your wildlife safe.
+You receive a $100,000 grant each round and have to choose which projects to build and staff to hire to rebuild your reserve and keep your wildlife safe.

 The more you play, the more of a conservation expert you will become...

 Playing the Game